betrusted-io/xous-book/src/ch05-02-loader.md

 Each process, plus the kernel, is then copied into RAM.

 This is complex due to how memory data is laid out.
-For example, some sections are labeld NOCOPY, and indicate data such as `.bss` where there is no actual data to copy, it must simply be zeroed out.
+For example, some sections are labeled NOCOPY, and indicate data such as `.bss` where there is no actual data to copy, it must simply be zeroed out.

 ### Setting page ownership